This page describes how to use the turbo replication feature on a dual-region bucket.

 - Learn more about turbo replication.

-- Learn more about turbo replication pricing or see a pricing example.
+- Learn more about turbo replication pricing.